Saturday, March 26, 2011

 1977: Very few albums in the Rock Era could go toe to toe with Fleetwood Mac's Rumours and actually top it in a given week but that's what Hotel California by the Eagles did on this date.
 Hotel California vaulted from 4-1, past Rumours, to achieve it's third stay at the top.
 The Soundtrack to "A Star Is Born" from Barbara Streisand relinquished its position while Songs in the Key of Life from Stevie Wonder got a boost from its Grammy win and moved back up to #4.
 Fly Like An Eagle from the Steve Miller Band was fifth with newcomer Boston also edging up with their debut.
 The rest of the Top 10: John Denver's Greatest Hits, Volume 2, Leftoverture from Kansas moved from 12 to 8, George Benson's In Flight and Animals by Pink Floyd slid to #10.

-1980: The Police became the first act from the West to play in Bombay, India for over ten years.
+1980: The Police became the first act from the West to play in India in over ten years, opening their Zenyatta Mondatta tour at the Rang Bhavan in Mumbai.

 1980: Jon Paulus of the Buckinghams died of a drug overdose at the age of 32.

-1983: Duran Duran was mobbed by 5,000 screaming fans at an in-store appearance in New York City to promote there single "Is There Something I Should Know".
+1983: Duran Duran was mobbed by 4,000 screaming fans at an in-store appearance in New York City to promote their single "Is There Something I Should Know".

 1983: Duran Duran reached #1 in the U.K. with "Is There Something I Should Know".